DETENTION PONDS: MAKING A CASE TO MAINTAIN YOUR POND REGULARLY

 Detention ponds have become a big topic of conversation because they are one of the most common solutions for addressing stormwater management requirements.
 Not only do they do a great job addressing typical requirements, but they also help slow down runoff, contain sediment, collect trash, and remove pollutants.
 In addition, they offer an opportunity to add and/or retain a little bit of nature as a piece property is being developed out.

-Ponds, like the one pictured above, are highly effective at moving stormwater runoff at the speed and the direction desired by the property owner and the surrounding neighbors.
+Ponds, like the one pictured below, are highly effective at moving stormwater runoff at the speed and the direction desired by the property owner and the surrounding neighbors.
 These types of ponds are created to present a natural feel to the property.
 It’s a great place to take a walk around or sit on an adjacent bench and enjoy a sack lunch.

 On the other hand, these shocking costs and government scrutiny can be avoided by merely applying regular inspections and routine maintenance to your pond.

 Regular inspections performed by a certified professional will see to it that the required maintenance is being completed.
 The inspector will catch failures and required repairs early in their development.
 This makes for a much less expensive repair than waiting until someone downstream has property damage due to your failed pond.

 What does a professional look for when performing an inspection?

 - Clogging or obstructions of outlets due to trash, debris or excessive sediment.

 - Erosion on the slopes or head wall.

 - Excessive vegetation in and around the pond.